Tiangewen-1125/Tiangewen-1125.github.io/README.md

 ### Research Experience
 - **2020--present: Portfolio Optimization based on Multilayer Spillover Network**
 In this work, I proposed portfolio optimization methods based on the dynamic multilayer spillover network topology.
 Portfolio performances regarding Sharpe ratio, Carhart alpha, turnover, cumulative return, and etc are evaluated, and investment suggestions on which assets and industries in different stock markets are worth investing are made.
-Now I’ve finished the paper writing.
+Now I’ve finished the paper writing..

 - **2019--2020: Financial Networks and Systematic Risk**
 This work investigates volatility spillover connectedness among the currencies based on network topology.
 Within the variance decomposition framework, systematic risk contributors and receivers in global foreign exchange markets are identified.
 Also, I develop the analysis about the potential spillover mechanisms.
 The work has been published on _Journal of Multinational Financial Management_ (cited by SSCI, IF = 3.945).